pailabteam/pailab/doc/source/tutorial.rst

 Similar to a repository used for source control in classical software development it contains all data and algorithms needed for the machine learning task.
 The repository needs storages for

-- scripts containing the machine learning algorithms and interfaces,
 - numerical objects such as arrays and matrices representing data, e.g. input data, data from the valuation of the models,
 - json documents representing parameters, e.g. training parameter, model parameter.